 There is an urgent necessity for a genomic theoretical framework in biology.
-The more we discover about the genome the more discreet identities are identified (1-4).
-Though the studies are immaculately planned and executed, the results are difficult to explain in context of a bigger picture (5,6).
-This makes it even harder when conclusions of a new study deconstruct the theoretical structure build by the preceding studies (7-9).
+The more we discover about the genome the more discreet identities are identified (Bonetta 2005; Lango Allen et al. 2010; Yang et al. 2012; Randall et al. 2013).
+Though the studies are immaculately planned and executed, the results are difficult to explain in context of a bigger picture (Larder et al. 2011; Dastani et al. 2012).
+This makes it even harder when conclusions of a new study deconstruct the theoretical structure build by the preceding studies (Morris 2011; Whyte et al. 2013; Stepanenko et al. 2013).
 The completion of the human genome project has only increased our woes.
 There is no common theory that explains the massive genomic machinery which keeps surprising us at every turn.

 The state of affairs for the complex disease of cancer is the same.
-The number identified cancer genes keep rising (4,10,11).
+The number identified cancer genes keep rising (Futreal et al. 2004; Bonetta 2005; Ciccarelli 2010).
 There seems to be no "AHA It's you then" moment with any of the discovered cancer genes.
-Many other factors have been implicated in cancer increasing the complexity even more (12,13).
-Nevertheless there are those who expect a few underlying principles forming the basis of cancer (14-17).
+Many other factors have been implicated in cancer increasing the complexity even more (Blagosklonny 2005; Kingsley et al. 2007).
+Nevertheless there are those who expect a few underlying principles forming the basis of cancer (Hanahan and Weinberg 2000; Markert et al. 2012; Aktipis and Nesse 2013; Vogelstein et al. 2013).
 They expect a common theme in cancer.
+A study reported two sets of genes which are highly expressed in neoplastic progression and undifferentiation (Rhodes et al. 2004).
+Functional networks of these genes show a characteristic pattern which indicates that the progression of cancer could be due to a change in gene networks (Figure 1 and 2).
+But another explanation would be that the change observed was the outward manifestation of a change occurring in an underlying process.